 That entire cast of characters is back for the 2017 campaign, only now expectations are burning out of control like a California wildfire.
 Why is everyone convinced this team won’t unravel at the first sign of real adversity, just like they did in the Finals?
 Klay Thompson has already said he won’t scale back his FGAs to accommodate Durant.
 Steph has been a shoot-first point guard his entire life.
 Draymond, the one Warrior who showed up for Game 7, will want his shots despite coming off of a hellacious offseason.

-Following his Game 5 suspension, he was powerless to stop the collapse in Games 6 & 7.
-His favorite coach, Luke Walton, left to coach the Lakers.
+Following his Game 5 suspension, Green was powerless to stop the collapse in Games 6 & 7.
+His favorite coach, Luke Walton, left to run the Lakers.
 He then went back to his old college campus and threw hands with a player on the Michigan State Spartan’s football team.
 Then he snapchatted a dick pic to the world.
 Then he sucked so badly in the Olympics, Coach K buried him on the bench.
 Now his shots are about to be sliced in half, and he’ll be forced to play more minutes at center.
 Could this all catch up with him?
 Well, some believe Draymond is already a loose cannon.

 Golden State says all the right things to the media about Durant, but what happens if things go just a little bit south?
 They can still be great but not come close to winning 73 games this year, thus making the Durant decision appear like an over-correction, and ultimately a failed experiment.
 By making room for KD, the Warriors leaky defense worsened, as they only improved stuff they were already good at (e.g., shooting).